paradigmn/ultrastar_pitch/README.md

 To access the functionality of the PitchDetection class, an object needs to be created.
 `test = PitchDetection()`
 The init method can take in several positional arguments:
-`sample_rate` the resampling frequency for analizing
+`sample_rate` the resampling frequency for analyzing
-`fft_len` the lenght of the fft window
+`fft_len` the length of the fft window
 `fg1` the lowest frequency that can be detected
 These three arguments can drastically influence the accuracy and should't be changed unless you know exactly what you are doing.

 2. public methods
-These are the general methods to create an pitch analizing application
+These are the general methods to create an pitch analyzing application
-`load_project(proj_dir)`	read project data and begin analizing
+`load_project(proj_dir)`	read project data and begin analyzing
 `save_project()` save successfully converted file to disk
-`create_training_data(data_dir, label="...")` save original or analized pitches as .csv files for machine learning applications
+`create_training_data(data_dir, label="...")` save original or analyzed pitches as .csv files for machine learning applications
-`draw_confusion_matrix()` compare accuracy of analized pitches with a confusion matrix
+`draw_confusion_matrix()` compare accuracy of analyzed pitches with a confusion matrix

 3. class methods and variables
 Some functionality, which doesn't require an object.